BehdadP/my-app/README.md

-my-app is a testing purpose app which works with AWS apis to test Amazon relational database and provide some APIs to retrieve data this app can be tested by Postman with following samples:
+my-app is a testing purpose app which works with AWS APIs to test Amazon relational database and provide some APIs to retrieve data this app can be tested by Postman with following samples:

                           http://localhost:3000/rank/?order=desc&aq_date=2020-02-01